jezzsantos/saastack/docs/decisions/0210-concurrency.md

 It is important that this concurrency issue is handled correctly and timely, since there are many ways in which this concurrency mechanism can be triggered.

 A common way to reproduce this problem quite frequently is to have clients (of the API) send many requests in parallel.
-There are many known ways this can happen in a system of this architecture. most happen accidently, for example:
+There are many known ways this can happen in a system of this architecture. most happen accidentally, for example:

 1. Badly behaved web clients POST at least two requests to affect the same aggregate at the same time.
 For example, incorrectly use asynchronous programming that inadvertently post HTTP requests for the same resource. i.e. poorly designed JavaScript promises.
 2. When scaling-out message consumers.
 In a distributed system, the dreaded "[competing consumers](https://learn.microsoft.com/en-us/azure/architecture/patterns/competing-consumers)" can easily, and inadvertently, be created in all sorts of scenarios.
 These things will likely create parallel requests to the same resources at the same times. i.e. scaling-out azure functions on FIFO queues, or sometimes scaling out API instances.
 The combinations of scaling-out different components is sometimes unavoidable.

  Either way, concurrency is a real problem in any system where state is persistence centrally.

-We need to take pre-cautions and provide fault tolerant mechanisms to deal with it whenever it happens.
+We need to take pre-cautions and provide fault-tolerant mechanisms to deal with it whenever it happens.
 It cannot be avoided forever.

 > Interestingly, concurrency is not just a problem for event-sourced systems, it is also a problem for non-event-sourced systems.
-For example, in relational databases, concurrency is usually handled by optimistic locking, and can be dealt with with transactions.
+For example, in relational databases, concurrency is usually handled by optimistic locking, and can be dealt  with transactions.
 Nonetheless, errors can happen and need to be retried in some way.

 ## Considered Options